Push to bring coronavirus vaccines to the poor faces trouble

 Covax said negotiations to secure vaccines are moving forward despite the lack of funds.

-“We are working with the governments who have expressed interest earlier to ensure we receive commitment agreements in the coming days,” Gavi’s Aurelia Nguyen, managing director of Covax, said in an email.
-She added that nothing similar has ever been attempted in public health.
+Gavi’s Aurelia Nguyen, managing director of Covax, said that nothing similar has ever been attempted in public health.

 Covax “is a hugely ambitious project,” she said, “but it is the only plan on the table to end the pandemic across the world.”